As was done for Kepler, several types of online ancillary data files

 these raw data to a more user-friendly file format.

-We currently have raw cadence data for campaigns 0, and 9 through 14.
+We currently have raw cadence data for campaigns 0 through 14 online.
 We expect

 Two-wheel Concept Engineering Test Data